-Many Americans go to Aruba because it feels like home in the Caribbean.
+Aruba feels like home in the Caribbean.
 You’ll find chain restaurants, brand-name stores, casinos and many people who speak English.
 Of course, you’ll also find beautiful beaches and expansive resorts, many of which are all-inclusive or offer all-inclusive packages.
-These resorts provide the best all-in-one experiences in Aruba, based on family ratings and editor reviews; they are listed in no particular order.
+These resorts provide the best all-in-one experiences in Aruba, based on family ratings and editor reviews.

 Situated in Palm Beach, Hotel Riu Palace Aruba offers four restaurants, live entertainment, a spa, casino and two swimming pools, plus a separate pool for kids.
 Refurbished in 2015, it also offers guestrooms and suites with beachfront balconies and free Wi-Fi.
 Non-motorized water sports, such as stand-up paddle boarding, kayaking and snorkeling, are included in rates.
 All guests receive one free introductory lesson for scuba diving in the pool.